net-lisias-kspu/ContractConfigurator/Parameters.md

 ##### VesselConnectivity
 **_COMING SOON!_**
-The VesselConnectivityparameter requires that the vessel has direct connectivity to another vessel.
+The VesselConnectivity parameter requires that the vessel has direct connectivity to another vessel.

     PARAMETER
     {